 This balance is something I continue to explore and cultivate, and wanted to share a few tips below that support me along the way.
 You'll see the emphasis is on the feminine/being, since this seems to be what most of us modern folks need.
 (If you're seeking more masculine/doing energy, download the free resource guide – it has some good tips for beginning to activate your masculine energy.)

 Lastly, I’m learning that balancing these energies (or anything in life, for that matter) isn't something we accomplish and then check off the list.
 It’s a fluid and continuous process, so – trust your intuition, make lots of little adjustments as you go, remember self-compassion when you find yourself unbalanced, and perhaps most importantly, remember to have some fun!

 9 Ways to Cultivate Your Feminine Energy

 Add a 10-20 minute meditation to your daily routine.
 Let your intellect take a rest while you make space to connect with your body, your natural presence, and your intuition.
-Click here (or scroll to the top of the page) to listen to a guided relaxation practice that invites you to shift out of doing and into being.
+Download our free guide (above) to listen to a guided relaxation practice that invites you to shift out of doing and into being.